AlaSQL/ala-wiki/TRIGGER.md

 * No `INSTEAD OF DELETE`
 * `BEFORE/AFTER DELETE` can not prevent record from deletion
 * Triggers do not works for `DELETE FROM` mytable without `WHEN` clause
+* Some issues have been reported on indexedDB.
+Please report any new issues.